-A deputy sheriff’s car screamed up behind the ambulance and a few moments later, a highway patrol trooper who shooed away the bystanders who had gathered while Carrie administered to the injured man.
+Cars were stopping and a small crowd gathered, looking down from the edge of the highway.
+A deputy sheriff’s car screamed up behind the ambulance and a few moments later, a highway patrol trooper appeared who shooed away the bystanders.
 Members of the county search and rescue squad were the last to show up.

-“How is he?” the muddy EMT asked as he approached.
+“How is he?” the muddy EMT asked Carrie as he approached.

 “Alive but hurting.
 Broken leg, and he says he has broken ribs.”

-“If you’d step back, miss, I’ll take care of him now.”
+“If you’d step back, ma’am, I’ll take care of him now.”

-Carrie stepped aside, grateful that the man didn’t stare.
-She knew him from her parent’s church.
-She crossed an arm over herself to protect her modesty as best she could.
+Carrie stepped aside, thankful that the man didn’t stare.
+She crossed her arms to hide herself as best she could.

 The second EMT arrived.
 She knew him.
 Clint Keeler was a member of her parents’ church.
-He nodded, then was kind enough to look past her rather than at her, not making it obvious he’d looked at all.
-He thanked her for her help, and promptly shuttled her further out of the way to give his partner and the victim his full attention.
+He nodded, acknowledging her presence, but was kind enough to avert his eyes.
+He thanked her for her help, and promptly shuttled past to give his partner and the victim his full attention.

 Three search and rescue members showed up, one bearing an orange backboard.
 The third came up behind her, took off his own tee shirt and handed it to her.
 “Thanks,” she said, giving the guy a grateful smile.
 “I’m glad someone finally noticed.”

-“No need to be embarrassed, ma’am.
+“No worries there, ma’am, no need to be embarrassed.
 What you did was pretty heroic.”

 Carrie pulled the tee shirt over her head and restored her modesty.

 No longer needed, Carrie slogged her way back across the bog to look for her lost shoe.
 It was a futile search that only served to muddy her arms as well.
-She finally gave up and climbed toward her truck as the ambulance crew and search and rescue members raced past on the road shoulder above carrying the victim on an orange backboard.
+She finally gave up and, one shoe in hand, climbed toward her truck as the ambulance crew and search and rescue members raced past on the road shoulder above, carrying the victim on the backboard.
 Someone must have found them a dry crossing.

 Hobbling barefoot across the gravel to the door of her truck wasn’t a pleasant experience.
-Carrie pulled herself aboard sideways and began scraping gobs of mud from her pant legs.
-The deputy sheriff, who somehow avoided getting a speck of mud on his uniform, sauntered up and said, “The guy wants to talk to you, ma’am.
+Carrie pulled herself aboard sideways and began scraping gobs of mud from her arms and pant legs.
+The deputy sheriff, who’d somehow avoided getting a speck of mud on his uniform, sauntered up and said, “The guy wants to talk to you, ma’am.
 He’s insisting the ambulance not move until he does.”